How to Save Money on Your Trip to Vanuatu

 Let's be honest, cruise lines have a reputation for charging eye-watering prices for shore excursions, and we've seen markups of up to 300%!

-That's why we always recommend booking your activities independently.
+That's why we always recommend booking your activities independently and in advance.
 You'll save a considerable amount whilst having much more flexibility with your time.

 For cruise passengers looking to make the most of their time ashore, we recommend checking out our 10 Best Shore Excursions in Vanuatu.
 Better yet, book all your Vanuatu tours directly through book.vanuatupocketguide.com and skip those hefty cruise line fees entirely!